+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 PEO2:

-Capable to continuously enhance forensic science knowledge and research skills for providing better services and products.
+Capable of continuously enhancing forensic science knowledge and research skills for providing better services and products.

 PEO3: